Skip navigation

 2. The raw pork or products were, or are derived, from raw pork that was subject to a freezing, cooking, or curing/drying process validated by FSIS that guarantees the destruction of the parasite Trichinella spiralis, as described in the FSIS Compliance Guideline for the Prevention and Control of Trichinella and Other Parasitic Hazards in Pork and Products Containing Pork and approved by CODEX Guidelines For The Control of Trichinella SPP. in Meat of Suidae CAC/GL 86-2015; or

 3. Are sourced from swine and swine enterprise that are certified participants in the National Pork Board’s Pork Quality Assurance (PQAPlus) program.
-Establishment’s presenting pork or pork products for FSIS export certification under a PQAPlus program must produce the product under either the AMS PQAPlus Pork EV program for Argentina or the Animal and Plant Health Inspection Service (APHIS) PQAPlus Pork Sourcing Verification Program (APHIS PSVP) as verified by FSIS inspection at the time of export certification.
-FSIS inspection program personnel must have access to the establishment AMS PQAPlus Pork EV program or APHIS PSVP written program and records at all times upon request.
+Establishments presenting pork or pork products for FSIS export certification under a PQAPlus program must produce the product under the AMS PQAPlus Pork EV program for Argentina as verified by FSIS inspection at the time of export certification.
+FSIS inspection program personnel must have access to the establishment AMS PQAPlus Pork EV program written program and records at all times upon request.
 These documents are to be kept at the establishment.

 1. AMS PQAPlus Pork EV Program: